beingaryan/Sign-To-Speech-Conversion/README.md

 ![](Analysis/Heatmp.png)<br />
 * The prescribed inference suggests that the trained classes are __'highly correlated'__ with the same class of the data.

+## :clap: And it's done!
+Feel free to mail me for any doubts/query
+:email: aryan.gupta18@vit.edu

 ## Output Snapshots
 ![](Analysis/WOW.jpg)<br />